Continuous Test Orchestration And Execution Platform Online

 The goal of software testing is to find and fix bugs.
-However, after a bug gets fixed, often other bugs ensue.
-This is when Regression Testing comes into play.
-Regression testing ensures that additional problems do not come up after a bug fix or a code change.
-Hence, every software product company performs Regression Testing.
+However, after a bug gets fixed, other bugs often ensue.
+This is when Regression testing comes into play.
+It ensures that additional problems do not arise after a bug fix or a code change.
+Hence, every software product company performs Regression testing.

 Regression testing is executed after making changes to a software product and retests the product areas that may have been impacted by the fix.
 Regression testing can be automated or performed manually by executing a particular set of test cases (test scripts in case of Automation).
 No matter how the regression test is executed, this type of testing is critical for delivering a high-quality software product.

 In this article, we look at what is Regression testing, its importance and types, and how to perform it.

 - Differences between Re-testing and Regression testing

 - Selecting Test Cases for Regression testing

 - Regression testing example